What are Azure Logic Apps used for?

 The extremely developer friendly part of the Azure Logic Apps are the detailed logs of each trigger of the app and the list of input and outputs to every step in the application execution process.
 These can help identify issues with very little effort.

-In the Visual Studio project, we simply right click on the project, select the Azure account, subscription and the resource group for the Function App.
+Firstly, in the Visual Studio project, we simply right click on the project.
+Then we select the Azure account, subscription and the resource group for the Function App.

-the Logic App requires parameters to be set for deployment, these were provided in an accompanying JSON file.
-If any of the required parameter were missing from the file, Visual Studio would just prompt and ask for the missing parameters.
-With the file in place, again we simply right click and select deploy from the context menu on the project in the solution.
+Finally, the Logic App requires parameters to be set for deployment.
+These were provided in an accompanying JSON file.
+If any required parameters were missing from the file, Visual Studio would just prompt and ask for the missing parameters.
+With the file in place, again we simply right click and select ‘Deploy’ from the context menu on the project in the solution.